 PCL MS 001 Norman Daniels Collection

-Norman Daniels is an author who has worked in several genres of popular fiction.
+Norman Daniels was an author of several genres of popular fiction.
 Literary manuscripts, television and radio scripts, and printed stories form the core of the collection.

 Norman Daniels and his wife Dorothy had transferred the bulk of their manuscripts and collections to the Browne Popular Culture Library, Bowling Green State University, by 1985.
 The collection is open to research, however, the duplication of materials must comply with applicable copyright laws.
+Questions about this collection can be made by contacting the BPCL reference email.
 This register was compiled Mark R. McDermott, Graduate Assistant in Popular Culture Studies, in May 1986 and updated in July 2009 by Patricia Falk.

-Norman Daniels was born in Connecticut.
+Norman Daniels (1905 - 1995) was born in Connecticut.
 He attended Columbia and Northwestern Universities, and worked at a number of jobs before turning to writing full-time in the 1930's.
 He married the former Dorothy Smith in 1931.